Skip to main content

 • Quality Assurance

-In the absence of the legal requirement for a mandatory quality assurance (QA) review system, in 2012, the Colegio de Auditores o Contadores Públicos de Bolivia (CAUB), as part of the Multilateral Investment Fund project, developed regulations establishing a voluntary QA review system for its members that is in line with the requirements of SMO 1.
-However, as of 2022, the system has not become operational.
+In 2012, the Colegio de Auditores o Contadores Públicos de Bolivia (CAUB), with support from a Multilateral Investment Fund project, developed regulations establishing a voluntary QA review system for its members intended to align with the requirements of SMO 1.
+However, as of 2025, the system has not been operationalized and QA reviews are not conducted for mandatory audits.

 • International Education Standards

-In accordance with the Law 3911 of 1957 professional accountants are required to have a university degree in accounting to practice the profession.
-The Ministry of Education and universities control the accountancy curriculum.
+In accordance with Law No. 3911 of 1957, professional accountants in Bolivia are required to obtain a university degree in accounting to practice the profession.
+The Ministry of Education and universities are responsible for establishing and delivering accountancy education programs.

 Current Status: Partially Adopted